- Clinical science

 Peripheral nerve blocks are preferred over general anesthesia in patients with respiratory problems and preferred over epidural/spinal anesthesia in patients who are at high risk for urinary retention or other side effects of these procedures.

-- Used for a variety of surgeries of the lower body (e.g., cesarean section, hernia repair, appendectomy, prostate and bladder surgeries, knee surgery)
+- Used for a variety of surgeries of the lower body (e.g., cesarean delivery, hernia repair, appendectomy, prostate and bladder surgeries, knee surgery)

 - During labor